stacks-network/docs/src/pages/authentication/building-todo-app.md

 ### Step 3: Choose **Copy Secret Key** to copy your _Secret Key_ to the clipboard.

 The _Secret Key_ is a unique 12-word [mnemonic phrase](https://en.bitcoinwiki.org/wiki/Mnemonic_phrase) that
-empowers the user not only to access Blockstack apps securely and independently.
-It's also used to encrypt all of the private data they create and manage with Blockstack apps.
+empowers the user not only to access Stacks apps securely and independently.
+It's also used to encrypt all of the private data they create and manage with Stacks apps.

 _Secret Keys_ are like strong passwords.
 However, they can never be recovered if lost or reset if stolen.
 As such, it's paramount that users handle them with great care.